 When exploring majors and careers, considering your interests, personality, strengths, skills, and values is an important part of the process - in order to make informed and satisfying decisions.
 Career assessments are a great place to start!
 Below are several options of career assessments to take as part of your decision-making process about majors, internships, career paths, and more.
 At any time, you can meet with a Career Counselor to discuss assessments that best meet your needs and how to apply what you’ve learned.

-The following assessments can be taken through Career and Internship Services.
+The following assessments can be taken through the Career Center.
 After completing an assessment, an appointment is scheduled with a counselor for interpretation of the results.
-The cost is $15 per assessment for students and alumni or $50 per assessment for community members.
+The cost is $16 per assessment for students and alumni or $50 per assessment for community members.

 Strong Interest Inventory

 Strong Interest Inventory® - compares your interests to the interests of people happily employed in a wide variety of occupations and identifies both majors and job titles related to your interests.

 Myers-Briggs Type Indicator